 Purchasing a weight distribution hitch can be a large investment and its worthwhile spending your time to find the best.
 In order to rate the recommendations within this article, we considered a number of factors.
 These included their gross trailer weight, tongue weight, build quality, features and warranty.

 Weight Distribution Hitch Buying Guide

-If you are towing heavy trailers with big loads or large caravans, a weight distribution hitch should be used.
-This is because it will provide a smoother ride that wont suffer from trailer sway, bad steering or poor stopping abilities.
-It is advised that if your trailers weight is over 50% of your towing vehicles weight, you should use a weight distribution system.
+If you are towing heavy trailers with big loads, a weight distribution hitch should be used.
+It provides a smoother ride that won’t suffer from trailer sway, bad steering or poor stopping abilities.
+If your trailers weight is over 50% of your towing vehicles weight, you should use a weight distributing system.

-When you are towing a trailer, the tongue weight is transferred to the rear axle of your towing vehicle, which will result in the rear sagging and the front raising.
-This will cause performance issues with the car and it will not act as it would normally.
-Steering, braking, traction and other issues will become apparent and for long journeys, it can be very tiresome and dangerous.
+When you are towing a trailer, the tongue weight is transferred to the rear axle of your towing vehicle, which results in the rear sagging and the front raising.
+This causes performance issues with the car and it won’t handle as it should.
+Steering, braking, traction and other issues become apparent and for long journeys, it can be very tiresome and dangerous.

 How Does Weight Distribution Work?